 Shania Twain is the epitome of female empowerment.
-Her genre-bending hits have touched the hearts and minds of millions across the globe, the positivity and energy she injects into every song enabling them to remain popular for the last three decades.
+Her genre-bending hits have touched the hearts and minds of millions, her positivity and energy enabling them to remain popular for the last three decades.

 She has sold over 100 million records, making her not just the best-selling female artist in country music history, but one of the best-selling artists of all time.

 During the 90s, Twain and her then-husband Robert ‘Mutt’ Lange were a formidable force at the peak of her career; her voice and songwriting, coupled with his polished productions, leading them to success in a cross-genre, international landscape.

 Here, we pick out a list of 15 of Shania Twain's best songs.

 Taken from Twain’s debut album, this song was released as her second single but didn’t make much of a dent on the country charts, peaking at no. 55.
 Nevertheless, it’s a short, sweet and fun, written by Sam Hogin and fellow country star Gretchen Peters.
 The music video, meanwhile, gained some serious traction – directed by Sean Penn, it featured late actors Scott Plank and Charles Durning.